FDSN/OBS-standards/standards.md

 `type` indicates whether the second number in the list_file_string is greater than the previous line's value ("+") or less than the previous line's value ("-").
 As of June 2024, all leap seconds have been type "+"

-`corrected_in_basic_miniseed` indicates whether the "raw" miniSEED data (if any) correctly integrates the leap second.
+`corrected_in_basic_miniseed` indicates whether the "NOT CLOCK CORRECTED" miniSEED data (if any) correctly integrates the leap second.
 For most OBS deployments, this value should be `false` as dataloggers without GPS don't (yet?) have a way to integrate leap seconds.

 `corrected_in_syncs_instrument`: indicates whether the instrument sync times have been corrected for the leap second(s).
 They should generally be, but in some cases (many sync times and/or more than  one leap second) this may be best left to an algorithm that inputs these values than to a human operator.